fpillet/NSLogger/README.markdown

  * Support for connecting to a specific IP address / port (client side)
  * Allow font selection for log text (desktop side)
  * Support time-based filtering (filter clause based on the time lapse between a previous trace)
- * Document extensibility (the NSLogger code is designed to make it easy to support other kings of log sources)
+ * Document extensibility (the NSLogger code is designed to make it easy to support other kinds of log sources, and the protocol itself supports arbitrary data embedding, allowing the use of NSLogger to transfer and display more information)

 The main view is currently split, the intent was to group selected traces and show them in a selectable text view in the bottom pane.
 I'll probably remove this pane and focus on drag-and-drop and export formats instead.

 Some documentation is also needed, although using NSLogger is fairly straightforward.
+You'll find some preliminary docs in the [NSLogger Wiki](http://github.com/fpillet/NSLogger/wiki/)

 NSLogger uses [Brandon Walkin's BWToolkit](http://www.brandonwalkin.com/bwtoolkit/).
 The source tree for BWToolkit is currently included here because I suck at Git.